Shakthi/threejs-shadertoy/README.md

 # THREE SHADERTOY
-A simple THREE.js template code that make use of three-shadertoy-material on render on a mesh
+A simple THREE.js template code that make use of three-shadertoy-material to render on a mesh

-Here is the sample rendering a by default shadertoy code copied from https://www.shadertoy.com/new
+Here is the sample rendering by a default shadertoy code copied from https://www.shadertoy.com/new